kflmiami420/RaspberryPiZeroWPiHole/README.md

 * If you are running Windows on your computer, install Bonjour support so you can use .local names, you'll need to reboot Windows after     installation
 * You can then ssh into raspberrypi.local

+* Time to install Pi hole

+* in a terminal type the following.       curl -sSL https://install.pi-hole.net | bash